cliosight/Docs/README.md

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.
 1. It works similar to a report in terms of the filter menu definition.
-Global filters should be applied first because it takes precendance over the report  filters.
+Global filters should be applied first because it takes precedence over the report  filters.
 2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation with the dashboard reports.
-3. It can have its own css definition and it will override the css of the individual reports and forms.
+3. It can have its own css definition which will override the css of the individual reports and forms.

 ## Example of a Reporting Dashboard <a name="example_dashboard"></a>
 ```css